-- A short case study that demonstrates how a couple who were getting married, came down with food poisoning, and were successfully able to make a claim.
+- A short case study demonstrates how a couple who were getting married, came down with food poisoning and were successfully able to make a claim.

 - A list of all the typical types of damages that we see compensation settlements include.
 Covering both general and special damages.

 - A table that gives details of the amount you might be able to claim, for a number of different types of illness.

 - An introduction to the Legal Expert national claims service, and an explanation of why we believe this is the best legal service for processing your food poisoning claim.